LLNL/mhysa/doc/Input_Files.md

 \section immersed_body Immersed Body

 Requirement: \b mandatory <B>if using immersed boundaries</B> (the keyword \a immersed_body is specified in
-             \b solver.inp); if absent, HyPar will not use immersed boundaries.
+             \b solver.inp); if absent, MHYSA will not use immersed boundaries.

 Read by: IBReadBodySTL(), called by the initialization function for immersed boundaries InitializeImmersedBoundaries().